pranjaladhi/coe-379l/project3/README.md

 ## Setup & Deployment

-### Existing Image
+### 1. Existing Image

 The existing image to run the container can be pulled from Docker Hub, executing the line:
 ```
 $ docker pull kelach/lenet5a_model:1.0
 ```
-Running the container can be done with the line:
+Starting and running the container can be done with the line:
 ```
 $ docker run -it --rm -p 5000:5000 kelach/lenet5a_model:1.0
 ```

-### Using `docker-compose`
+### 2. Using `docker-compose`

 Manually building the image to run the container is also possible.
 With all source files within one directory, execute the command:
 ```
-$ docker-compose -f docker/docker-compose.yaml up --build
+$ docker-compose up
 ```

+Either of the methods described above will start and run the container for the inference server.
+Requests to the server can now be made.

 ## Usage

-In a new terminal window, the requests can be executed.
+With the container running in the first shell, a new shell will be required to make requests to the inference server.

 Requests supported:
 | Route | Method | Returns |